INVISIBLE5130/candidates-scraper/README.md

 # Djinni Candidates Scraper

+> ⚡️ Tired of manually copying candidate information from Djinni?
+Spending hours clicking through pages and copying data into spreadsheets?
+Our scraper automates the entire process, extracting all candidate details in seconds and delivering them in a ready-to-use CSV format.

 A browser-based scraper for extracting candidate information from Djinni (a job platform).
 This script runs directly in the browser and allows you to collect candidate data from multiple pages.

 ## Features